What is a Sonnet? Transcript (Spanish Subtitles Available, Click HERE for Spanish Transcript)

 Further Resources for Teachers:

-We have also produced the video "What is a Rhyme?" that explains the term and offers more examples of poetic rhyme schemes.
+We have also produced the video on a central formal device of the sonnet, oxymoron, that explains the term and offers more examples of sonnets and their themes.